norway99/MUSiK/README.txt

-To run this code, you must download the k-Wave for Python package, as well as the C++ or CUDA k-Wave executable.
+To run this code, you must download the C++ or CUDA k-Wave executable.
+You should also download the k-Wave for Python package and put the 'kwave' directory in your cloned musik repo.
 Further instructions forthcoming.